z390development/z390/doc/reference/zCICS/zcics_app_prog_guide.md

     RBA access to a KSDS is not supported.

     DATASET is supported for legacy applications.
-It is noted that this parameter no longer appears in the IBM(r) CICS Manuals.
+It is noted that this parameter no longer appears in the IBM CICS(r) Manuals.

     When conditions are raised as a result of a VSAM error, the RPL feedback codes (2nd and 4th bytes) are placed in EIBRCODE +1 and +2.